Skip to main content

 Outcome

-The development advanced with a clear, science-backed soil plan and the necessary approvals addressed, positioning the site for viable greenhouse production within the Agricultural Land Reserve.
+The development moved ahead with a soil-improvement plan and the approvals in place, clearing the way for greenhouse production on the ALR parcel.

 Deliverables